AK-amitkumar/odoo-book/source/install/prod-setup/04/index.rst

 	#!/bin/sh

 	#
-	# OpenERP init script v0.1 for centos by Open-Future
+	# Odoo init script v0.1 for centos by Open-Future
 	# Bert Deferme - www.open-future.be - bert@open-future.be
 	#